 Don’t miss: 5 Best Linux Desktop Environments

 Once installed, you can run it via the Terminal by typing conky and hitting enter.
 You’ll notice what appears on your desktop doesn’t remotely look like what you were made to believe by the cover photo above.
-Instead, it looks like what you see below.
 It is hideous and you might wish to uninstall it as quickly as you see it and it might even make your desktop flicker.

 Conky Ubuntu